Selitskiy/IntelliSys2021/README.md

 # IntelliSys2021
-Code for paper 'Learning Incorrect Verdict Patterns with the Meta-learning Supervisor ANN on the Established Face Recognizing CNN Models'
+Code for paper 'Learning Incorrect Verdict Patterns of the Established Face Recognising CNN Models using Meta-learning Supervisor ANN'

 List of files: